Hazanel/jira-daily-report/README.md

 - Can be automated to run daily via GitHub Actions

 ### 🔍 Slash Command (On-Demand)
-- Type `/issues` to see YOUR OWN issues instantly
+- Type `/issues` to see YOUR OWN open issues instantly
-- Type `/issues Isr Itl` to see someone else's issues
+- Type `/issues John Doe` to see someone else's open issues
+- Type `/issues --all` to see ALL your issues (including closed)
-- Auto-detects your name from Slack profile
+- Auto-detects your name from Slack profile (no need to type your name!)
-- Results shown only to you (ephemeral messages)
+- Searches both assignee AND QA Contact when using `--all`
+- Results organized as threaded messages (one thread per status: Open, In Progress, Modified, Closed, Archived)
 - Always fetches fresh data from JIRA
+- Easy to scan with status-based grouping

 ## Requirements